NDJSec/TribeHacks_Cyber/CHALLENGE_0x1/README.md

 \- P"

 ## MISSION
 You have been selected to be the reverse engineer for the Shadow Coalition.
-Your first mission, should you choose to accept is to decrypt the satilate message and report it back to Cyber Command with your findings.
+Your first mission, should you choose to accept, is to decrypt the satilate message and report it back to Cyber Command with your findings.

 ## HINT
+Sometimes it takes blending the digital recipe of a culinary expert with the mysterious mechanics of a legendary machine.